AntCPLab/AntCPLab.github.io/docs/blog/tfe.md

 ## Step 1.
 Prepare three machines and set up environments

-Make sure the three machines are able to access each other via IP:Port, check python3 and pip3 is correctly installed, then install TensorFlow and TFE on the three machines.
+Check python3 and pip3 is correctly installed, then install TensorFlow and TFE on the three machines.

 ```shell
 # python3 --version